Zes apps · Één kwartaal Six apps · One quarter

 Bouwen voor anderen Building for others

-De technologie volgde altijd op de behoefte en groeide mee.
-Van één HTML-bestand naar React, naar Next.js, naar SvelteKit.
-Van hardcoded data naar Google Sheets, naar Supabase, naar Firebase.
+De technologie volgde vanzelf.
+Van één HTML-bestand naar React, Next.js en SvelteKit.
+Van hardcoded data naar Google Sheets, Supabase en Firebase.
 Die progressie was niet gepland — het was het gevolg van steeds net iets verder willen gaan.
-The technology always followed the need and grew along with it.
-From a single HTML file to React, to Next.js, to SvelteKit.
-From hardcoded data to Google Sheets, to Supabase, to Firebase.
-That progression was not planned — it was the result of always wanting to go just a little further.
+The technology followed naturally.
+From a single HTML file to React, Next.js and SvelteKit.
+From hardcoded data to Google Sheets, Supabase and Firebase.
+That progression wasn't planned — it was the result of always wanting to go just a little further.

 AI als co-piloot werkt niet als je het het stuur laat overnemen.